8. Faders down!

 And once again some advice based on the decades of the mix mastero studios practice and the knowledge of the structure of our hearing.
 Pro engineers always literally “build” a future song by adding tracks as far as important.
 There is such subsequence in EDM music that works failure-free in 99% of cases:

 First, the engineer sets up kick loudness – in electronic dance music, the bass drum plays the role of the basis on which the rest of a song structure is built.
 Professional electronica genre engineers recommend setting kick loudness not more than -6 -9 dB – it creates necessary headroom for adding other instruments.
-Then bass – it packs the space between kick strokes with low harmonics, and sidechain technique commonly used in mix master studios determines the movement through pumping effect at once.
+Then bass – it packs the space between kick strokes with low harmonics, and sidechain technique commonly used in online song mixing and mastering determines the movement through pumping effect at once.

 When the basis is ready, the engineer places vocals – the most important element of the foreground.
 The other sounds are being “strung” on this basis by gradual addition of loudness from zero up to the necessary one.